 The GA HMIS Steering Committee shall have two co-chairs, one elected chair and one chair being filled by the HMIS Lead.
 Any member of the GA HMIS Steering Committee is eligible to serve as a chair.
-The elected chair position shall be filled by a simple majority vote during the first occurring meeting after the first working day of July.
+The elected chair position shall be filled by a simple majority vote.
 The newly elected chair shall assume office at the close of that meeting and shall serve a term of one year.
-Elected chairs have no term limits, but may only serve a maximum of two full terms consecutively.
+Elected chairs may only serve a maximum of two full terms consecutively.
 If an officer is elected due to a need to fill a vacancy, that officer will serve for the remainder of the vacating officer's term.
 This partial term will not count toward the consecutive term limitation.
 The current designated HMIS Lead shall fill the non-elected co-chair position without any term limitations until such time that a new HMIS Lead is designated by the GA HMIS collaborative.